argentsea/docfx/tutorials/quickstarts/sharding.md

 Each of the four databases needs an identifier.
 ArgentSea uses a `short` (Int32/tinyint) to identify each shard, and a generic type as a record id.
 The combination of shard id and record id becomes a “virtual compound key”, which is called a [ShardKey](/api/ArgentSea.ShardKey-1.html).
 A thorough discussion of the options and impact is [here](/tutorials/sharding/shardkey.md).

 Some tables may require a compound key themselves.
-For these, ArgentSea offers the [ShardChild](/api/ArgentSea.ShardChild-2.html), which consists of a shard id, record id, and child id.
-Because the record id, and child id are generic types, they can accommodate most data column types.
+For these, ArgentSea offers [ShardKeys](/api/ArgentSea.ShardKey-2.html) with generic overloads, which may consist of a shard id, record id, child id, grandchild id, and even great grandchild id!
+Because all the the record and child id types are generic, they can accommodate most data column types.

 ## Configuring Connections